 Sort Before You Go

 Believe it or not, you probably have more workspace to sort laundry in your tiny dorm room than you will in the laundry room.
 In your dorm room, you have your bed and furniture on which you can sort laundry.
 But in the laundry room, any communal space might already be spoken for.
 So take the time to sort your laundry by colors and fabrics before you head to the laundry room.

 Know the Load

 Because washer sizes vary, learning how to gauge exactly how much laundry equals one load on a new-to-you machine is tough, especially if this is the first time you've ever done laundry.
 To give you a guideline, fill the washer with your dirty clothes without stuffing them in.
 Then, return the clothes to your empty laundry basket or hamper.
 (You can even snap a picture if you really want to remember.)
 This will allow you to see just how full your basket or hamper can be to fill a washer load.

 Laundry can be full of surprises, especially in a communal laundry room.
 Before you set something on a surface in the laundry room, make sure it is clean.
 At best, you'll encounter sticky detergent residue.
 At worst, you'll find chlorine bleach that will permanently ruin your clothes.

 Keep Track of Time

 As you start your first load of laundry, check the time.
 Stay with your laundry to time how long it takes for the washer to complete the load.
 Do the same thing when you load laundry in the dryer.

 Those numbers will be your guide for each time you do laundry.
 That way, you can leave your clothes while setting an alarm on your phone, so you'll know when your clothes are done.
-Likewise, some college laundry rooms offer an app to alert you when a cycle has ended.
+Some college laundry rooms even offer an app to alert you when a cycle has ended.

 Label, Label, Label